SylwiaGrudkowska/JDemetra-documentation/pages/case-studies/simplesa-muliple.md

     scrollbar.
 The results are marked in green, yellow or red, depending on the result of a statistical test used.
-Those in green indicate that no problematic characteristic have been detected (e.g. lack of normality of residuals, the autocorrelation in residuals).
+Those in green indicate that no problematic characteristic have been detected (e.g. lack of normality of residuals, autocorrelation in residuals).
 Yellow indicates that the test outcome is uncertain.
 The outcomes in red highlight cases where an issue should be addressed.
     Hence, test statistics will indicate the need (if any) to improve the model.
     Ideally, the model should be improved so that no test statistics